AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/archived/2020-05-10-responsive-navbar-tutorial/index.md

 ![A black, horizontal navigation bar is positioned at the top of a blank white page.
 Some blue links overflow vertically on its left-hand side.](./images/step1.png)

-Why we need the CSS variable will become obvious later on.
+Why we need the CSS variable will become clear later.
 The entire element is given a fixed position so it sticks to the top of the page as the user scrolls.
 It's also given a slight box shadow.
 Don't worry about the fact that the links are currently overflowing their parent; we'll fix this soon enough.

 Moving on, we have the nested container element: